Tunku Abdul Rahman University of Management and Technology

+Tunku Abdul Rahman University of Management and Technology (abbreviated TAR UMT) is a non-profit, private university in Malaysia that is recognised as a Premier Digital Tech Institution by the Malaysia Digital Economy Corporation (MDEC), listed in the Competitive category of the SETARA Rankings, and the first institution to be named Esports Academy of the Year at the inaugural Malaysia Esports Awards.

-The Tunku Abdul Rahman University of Management and Technology (abbreviated TAR UMT) is a non-profit, private university in Malaysia.
-Named after the country's first prime minister, Tunku Abdul Rahman, the school was founded in 1969 as Tunku Abdul Rahman College (or TAR College) by the Malaysian Chinese Association (MCA).
-On 2 May 2013, it officially became a university college under the name Tunku Abdul Rahman University College (TAR UC) and in 2022, the institution was upgraded to a University, changing its name to TAR UMT.
+Named after the country's first prime minister, Tunku Abdul Rahman, the institution was founded in 1969 as Tunku Abdul Rahman College (TAR College).
+On 2 May 2013, it was upgraded to TAR University College (TAR UC), and achieved full-fledged university status in 2022.